element119/license/README.md

 access and use of the Software.
 The provisions that by their nature continue and survive will survive any termination of this EULA agreement.

+## Limitation of Liability

+In no event shall element119 or any of it's employees be liable for any damages (including, but not limited to, lost earnings, service interruption, data loss, or breach) incurred by the use of the Software.
+In no event will element119 be liable for prosecution arising from use of the Software against law or for any illegal use.

 ## Governing Law

 This EULA agreement, and any dispute arising out of or in connection with this EULA agreement, shall be governed by and construed in accordance with the laws of the United Kingdom.